christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 (modern day Afghanistan).

 Buddhism is a philosophy and religion that is focused on escaping suffering.
-Central to this belief is the Four Noble Truths, which explain the cause of suffering (desire) and the path to ending it (enlightenment through the Eightfold Path).
+Central to this belief is the Four Noble Truths which explain the cause of suffering (desire) and the path to ending it (enlightenment through the Eightfold Path).
 Buddhism is clearly a slave-morality that is designed to turn its followers into pacifists and submissives and obviously benefited Gaumata Bardya and/or the Greco-Bactrians that ruled Bactria.
+Buddhism and Zoroastrianism were forerunners of Christianity, both weaponized and state sanctioned slave moralities.

 #### 4.1 Buddhism's Roots in Zoroastrianism